fgiannar/laravel-mongo-POC/readme.md

         }
     )

-__Install dependencies, configure permissions, and configure databse__
+__Install dependencies, configure permissions, and configure database__

 To avoid any issues with the `artisan` cli tool, the `.env` mongodb host should be set to `127.0.0.1` instead of 'localhost'.
 If the mongodb is installed on a separate